RebelTechnology/OpenWareLab/README.md

 Check out our [website](https://www.rebeltech.org), in particular the [tutorials](https://www.rebeltech.org/tutorials/)!

 ## Get Involved!
 We have an active community with a [dedicated forum](https://community.rebeltech.org/).
-There is also the OWL [Patch Library](https://www.rebeltech.org/patch-library) with more than 250 published audio patches to explore.
+There is also the OWL [Patch Library](https://www.rebeltech.org/patch-library) with hundreds of audio patches to explore.